Floor Play and Tummy Time

 Ready to Start Walking

-Then, when he is ready, all by himself, he will pull himself into an upright position against the furniture.
-Through this process he is strengthening little muscles, and again, building self esteem and a sense of achievement.
-He is also building balance mechanisms in his body.
+Then, when they are ready, all by themselves, they will pull their body into an upright position against the furniture.
+Through this process they are strengthening little muscles, and again, building self esteem and a sense of achievement.
+They are also building balance mechanisms in their body, coordinating balance and vision with muscle movement.

 Each Stage is Important